-If your team is looking for an effective way to communicate in a remote setting, this thorough guide on how to use Microsoft Teams to benefit your business is just the content you need.
+If your team is looking for an effective way to communicate in a remote setting and has been considering Microsoft Teams as a potential option, this thorough guide on how to use Microsoft Teams to benefit your business is just the content you need.

 In this article:

 - What is Microsoft Teams?

 - Bonus: 3 Advantages of using Microsoft Teams for business

 Microsoft Teams is one of Microsoft’s collaboration platforms within the 365 family.
 This software focuses on team communication, competing with Slack, app integrations, and file storage applications.

 It was released in 2017 and is currently available in 45 languages.
 The Microsoft collaboration app helps teams stay organized, collaborate, and have conversations in one place – moving from a group chat to one-on-one video calls within a single click.